 The Division of EECS comprises the Departments of Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Department of Electronic Systems Engineering (ESE), and Electrical Engineering (EE).
-The courses offered in these departments have been grouped into the following technical areas identified by the following codes which appear as prefixes to the course numbers.
+The courses offered in these departments have been grouped into the followingtechnical areas identified by the following codes which appear as prefixes to the course numbers.

 - E0 Computer Science and Engineering

-E1 Intelligent Systems and Automation
+- E1 Intelligent Systems and Automation

 - E2 Communication Systems

 - E3 Electronic Devices, Circuits and Technology

 - E4 Power and Energy Systems

 - E5 High Voltage and Insulation Engineering

 - E6 Power Electronics and Drives

 - E7 Photonic Devices, Circuits and Systems

 - E8 Electromagnetic, Microwaves and Antennas

 - E9 Signal Processing, Acoustics and Bioengineering

-- EP Dissertation Project

-All the departments in the Division provide facilities for research work leading to the Ph D and M Tech (Research) degrees.
+All the departments in the Division provide facilities for researchleading to the PhD and M Tech (Research) degrees.
 The following course based Master's programs are offered individually or jointly by the departments of the Division.

-M Tech in Electrical Engineering (EE)

-M Tech in Communication and Networks (ECE)

-M Tech in Computer Science and Engineering (CSA)

-M Tech in Electronics Systems Engineering (ESE)

-M Tech in Artificial Intelligence (CSA,ECE,EE,ESE)

-M Tech in Signal Processing (EE and ECE)

-M Tech in Microelectronics and VLSI Design (ECE and ESE )
+M Tech in Electrical Engineering (EE) M Tech in Communication and Networks (ECE) M Tech in Computer Science and Engineering (CSA) M Tech in Electronics Systems Engineering (ESE) M Tech in Artificial Intelligence (CSA,ECE,EE,ESE) M Tech in Signal Processing (EE and ECE) M Tech in Microelectronics and VLSI Design (ECE and ESE)

+The dissertation projects in the above M Tech. programs will be numbered as EE 299, CN 299, CS 299, ES 299, Ai 299, SP 299, and MV 299, respectively.

+We wish all the students a lively and an intellectually rewarding experience in the Division of EECS at the Indian Institute of Science.

+haral

-Prof. Y Narahari Chair, Division of EECS
+Prof. Y Narahari Dean, Division of EECS